This post may contain affiliate links. Please read our disclosure policy.

 a small pepperoni pizza on a rectangular baking sheet.

-This recipe will yield enough dough for one 12-inch round thin-crust pizza or one 9×13-inch thin-crust rectangular pizza.
-Enjoy your homemade masterpiece!
+This recipe yields enough dough for one 12-inch round thin-crust pizza or one 9×13-inch thin-crust rectangular pizza.

 Expert Tips

-• How to Bake and Freeze Your Pizza Crust: If you’re planning to enjoy your pizza later, simply bake the crust, let it cool, then wrap it tightly in plastic wrap and freeze.
-When you’re ready to feast, thaw the crust as your oven preheats, add your toppings, and bake for about 15 minutes.
+• Bake and Freeze for Later: Want to prep ahead?
+Bake your pizza crust, let it cool completely, then wrap it tightly in plastic wrap and freeze.
+When ready to enjoy, thaw the crust as the oven preheats, add toppings, and bake for about 15 minutes.

 How To Store Leftover Pizza

-For the freshest tasting leftover pizza, individually wrap each slice tightly in plastic wrap.
-Store these wrapped slices in the refrigerator, where they’ll stay good for up to 4 days.
+To keep leftover pizza fresh, wrap each slice tightly in plastic wrap.
+Place the wrapped slices in the refrigerator, where they will stay fresh for up to 4 days.

 a slice of pepperoni pizza on a white plate next to a block of mozzarella cheese and a red napkin.